Diegow3b/Diegow3b/README.md

 ## Hey!
 How are you? 👋

-My name is Diego Vinicius, Senior Software Engineer with Python/Node
+My name is Diego Vinicius,

 - :office_worker: Senior Software Engineer at **Trio**
 - :blue_heart: My Stack: Python & NodeJS.